Who This Comparison Is For

 Pros:

-- •Zero issue bloat - test data lives outside Jira
+- •Zero Jira issue bloat - test data lives outside the issue system

-- •Smart Collections save hours of manual test cycle setup
+- •Smart Collections and BQL remove most manual test cycle assembly

 - •Free for up to 10 users with full functionality

-- •Modern UI that follows Atlassian Design System
+- •Set up in about a minute; UI follows the Atlassian Design System

 Cons:

-- •Younger product - smaller install base compared to Zephyr or Xray
+- •Younger product with a smaller install base than Zephyr or Xray

 Pricing: Free for up to 10 users.
 Paid tiers scale by user count.